cloudvista/precision-ai/readme.md

 Access | Restricted to Operations* | As much as VAEC facilities allow Governance | Operations focused | Analytics focused, distinction of Clinical, Business and Operational data

 * VA Fileman is neither designed for nor does it permit analytics workloads; it is designed as the operational database of VHA, and is optimized for performance and reliability.
-VA Fileman supports 350,000 staff perform over 200 million transactions each day with sub-second latency and 99.999996% uptime (six sigma reliability).
+VA Fileman enables 350,000 staff perform over 200 million transactions each day with sub-second latency and 99.999996% uptime (six sigma reliability).

 ### Benefits